 Tuition Fees

 An essential element to plan for is the cost of education.
-Knowing the latest tuition fees and other costs helps determine which programs are within reach and how much of an investment your higher education is.
+Knowing the latest tuition fees and other costs helps you determine which programs are within reach and how much of an investment your higher education will be.

 Scholarships

 Many universities offer funding to help with the high costs of a university degree.
 University websites often contain scholarship details, including the kinds of available scholarships and how to apply for them.
-Pennsylvania State University offers international students many scholarships, each with its requirements, benefits, and application processes.
+At Penn State, scholarship availability depends on the student’s campus, college, level of study, and citizenship or residency status.

-We hope that this article about Penn State’s acceptance rate was helpful.
-To learn more information on studying in the United States, feel free to read the Guide to Studying in the USA and check out the Available USA Programs for International Students.
+We hope this article about Penn State’s acceptance rate was helpful.
+To learn more about studying in the United States, read the Guide to Studying in the USA and check out the Available Courses for International Students.